 I think some adjustments need to be made.

-I've talked about 'em at length.
+I've talked about them at length.

-But it's certainly winnable.
+So that's my take, but it's certainly winnable.

-I think Hillary's gonna be well prepared.
+I think Hillary's going to be well prepared.

 And if he reacts to that and plays into her narrative about temperament, then I think she'll win.

-I don't go with the day by day.
+I don't go with the day-by-day.

-You're gonna have polls go up and down and all around and Marcos up and cruise is up and K is up and this person won this state and that person won that state, and all of a sudden, you know, the next day you're scared to death.
+You're going to have polls go up and down and all around, and Marco's up, and Cruz is up, and Kasich is up, and this person won this state, and that person won that state.

 If you're a Trump supporter, you're heading into Wisconsin, Ted Cruz wins Wisconsin.